Inspection Reports for

 Findings

-The facility identified a deficiency related to inadequate supervision and assistive devices to prevent accidents involving electric lift chairs.
-Corrective actions included staff in-service training, review and revision of care plans, and regular equipment checks.
+The facility identified a deficiency related to inadequate supervision and assistive devices for Resident #1 and risks associated with electric lift chairs.
+Corrective actions were implemented including staff in-service training, equipment checks, and ongoing monitoring to prevent recurrence.

 Deficiencies (1)

-Resident #1 did not receive adequate supervision and assistive devices to prevent accidents involving electric lift chairs.
+F323: Resident #1 did not receive adequate supervision and assistive devices to prevent accidents.
+Residents using electric lift chairs were identified as at risk due to equipment malfunction.

 Report Facts